wp-plugins/sp-client-document-manager/readme.txt

 = 1.8.9 =

 * Added another level of security protecting links so its not possible to find other user files based off the URL.

+= 1.9.0 =

+* Quick fix to downloads, there was broken links in a few instances.